apache/accumulo-website/contributor/index.md

 Accumulo primarily uses GitHub (via pull requests) for code reviews, but has access to an instance of [Review Board](https://reviews.apache.org/) as well if that is preferred.

 Accumulo operates under the [Commit-Then-Review](https://www.apache.org/foundation/glossary#CommitThenReview) (CtR) policy, so a code review does not need to occur prior to commit.
-However, a commiter has the option to hold a code review before a commit happens if, in their opinion, it would benifit from additional attention.
+However, a commiter has the option to hold a code review before a commit happens if, in their opinion, it would benefit from additional attention.
 Full details of the code review process for Accumulo is documented [here](./rb)

 ### Review Board

-Use of [Review Board](#rb) has slowly diminished and been gradually replaced by GitHub reviews over the past year or so.
+Use of [Review Board][rb] has slowly diminished and been gradually replaced by GitHub reviews over the past year or so.

 ## Additional Contributor Information